 Birding Safaris in Malawi

 Malawi is world renowned as a birdwatchers paradise.
-The country boasts over 650 different species of birds, 10% of which are native species non-existent anywhere else on the globe.
+The country boasts over 650 different species of birds.
+Ten percent of these are native species non-existent anywhere else on the globe!

 Birding safaris in Liwonde National Park